1989 (album): Commercial performance

-In the United States, record sales had declined sharply in the 2010s decade due to the rise of download and streaming, but Swift's albums had achieved strong sales: her last two, Speak Now (2010) and Red (2012), each sold over one million copies within one week.
+In the United States, record sales had declined sharply in the 2010s due to the rise of downloads and streaming, but Swift's albums had achieved strong sales: her previous two albums, Speak Now (2010) and Red (2012), each sold over one million copies within one week.
 1989s sales were subject to projections by music-industry publications, considering her withdrawal from country music, which had been formative in driving her career, and free streaming services.
 During the week prior to the album's release, publications predicted that it would sell short of one million copies, with estimations from 600,000–750,000 to 800,000–900,000.
 After its release, Billboard closely monitored its sales and raised the first-week prediction from 900,000 to one million within 24 hours, 1.2 million within 48 hours, and 1.3 million after six days.

 Through November 2, 2014, the album debuted at number one on the Billboard 200 with first-week sales of 1.287 million, according to data for the chart dated November 15, 2014.
 Swift became the first artist to have three albums each sell one million copies within the first week, and 1989 was the first 2014 album to sell one million.
 It spent 11 weeks at number one on the Billboard 200 and one full year in the top 10.
 With 6.215 million copies sold by the end of 2019, it was the third-best-selling album of the 2010s decade in the United States.
 As of May 2025, 1989 had accumulated 14.6 million album-equivalent units in the United States.
 The RIAA certified the album 14-times platinum in September 2025.

-1989 reached number one on charts and was certified multi-platinum in Australia (eleven-times platinum), Canada (six-times platinum), Mexico (three-times platinum+gold), New Zealand (ten-times platinum), Norway (triple platinum), and the United Kingdom (six-times platinum).
+1989 reached number one on charts and was certified multi-platinum in Australia (eleven-times platinum), Canada (six-times platinum), Mexico (triple platinum + gold), New Zealand (eleven-times platinum), Norway (triple platinum), and the United Kingdom (six-times platinum).
 In other countries across the Americas, Europe, and Asia–Pacific, 1989 reached the top five on charts in Austria, Denmark, Germany, Italy, Portugal, Spain, Switzerland, Japan, and Brazil.
 It was certified platinum in France, Germany, Italy, Japan, Portugal, and Switzerland; (Note: References:) double diamond in Brazil; triple platinum in Austria, Denmark, Poland, and Singapore; (Note: References:) and four-times platinum in Belgium.
 In China, it had sold over one million units as of August 2019 to become one of the best-selling digital albums.

 According to the International Federation of the Phonographic Industry, 1989 was the second-best-selling album of 2014 and third-best-selling of 2015.
 By November 2022, the album was Swift's best-selling worldwide, having sold 14 million copies.
 After Swift embarked on the Eras Tour, a career retrospective world tour, in March 2023, sales and streams of her discography resurged.
 1989 reached new peaks on charts in Greece (number one), Austria (number four), and Sweden (number 17), and it appeared on new charts of Argentina (number one), Uruguay (number seven), and Iceland (number 25).